-Alex Freedman is a trinational French-American screenwriter, raised in Paris by a Provençal mother and British father.
+Alex Freedman (He/Him) is a trinational French-American screenwriter, raised in Paris by a Provençal mother and British father.

-(Donc, oui, Alex parle français !)
+(Donc oui, Alex écrit en français !)

 His diverse immigrant life brought him to write about the misrepresented and the marginalized.
 His scripts exemplify empathetic and challenging narratives set within layered worlds – all embodied by incisive, authentic characters.